MTG/essentia/doc/sphinxdoc/installing.rst

 Install Essentia's dependencies::

-  brew install eigen libyaml fftw ffmpeg libsamplerate libtag tensorflow
+  brew install eigen libyaml fftw ffmpeg@2.8 libsamplerate libtag chromaprint tensorflow

 `Install Python environment using Homebrew <http://docs.python-guide.org/en/latest/starting/install/osx>`_ (Note that you are advised to do as described here and there are `good reasons to do so <http://docs.python-guide.org/en/latest/starting/install/osx/>`_.
 You will most probably encounter installation errors when using Python/NumPy preinstalled with macOS.)::